Skip to content

 Smoke tests zero in on the essential functions of your software.
 These are the features that absolutely must work for the application to be usable.
 Imagine an e-commerce site: a smoke test would verify login, product browsing, adding items to a cart, and checkout.
 These are the core user flows that define the application's purpose.
 Less critical features, like advanced search filters or customer reviews, would be tested later.

-Fast Execution
+Fast and Efficient Execution

 Speed is a defining characteristic of smoke tests.
 They are designed to be quick and easy to run, providing rapid feedback on the build's stability.
 Ideally, smoke tests should complete within minutes, allowing developers to identify and address major issues before they become larger problems.
 This quick turnaround time is crucial for agile development and continuous integration/continuous delivery (CI/CD) pipelines, where rapid feedback loops are essential.

-How to Perform Smoke Tests
+How to Run Smoke Tests

 Smoke tests act as a gatekeeper, ensuring the core functions of your software work before you invest time in more extensive testing.
 They help you catch critical issues early in the development cycle, saving you time and resources.
 Let's look at how to perform these essential tests.